 In our last post, we focused on the advantages of automated BOMs vs. manual spreadsheet-based systems.
-Today, we’re going to drill down a little further into types of BOM’s so that you have a better understanding of some of the available options.
+Today, we’re going to drill down a little further into types of BOMs (Bills of Materials) so that you have a better understanding of some of the available options.

-While there are many types of BOM’s, some of which are unique to specific business sectors, two types stand out as the most common – manufacturing and engineering.
+BOMs are a comprehensive list of raw materials or assemblies required for production.
+While there are many types of BOMs, some of which are unique to specific business sectors, the following 10 types of BOMs stand out as the most common for manufacturing and engineering industry:

 The manufacturing BOM (mBOM) is employed when a business needs to show all the parts and assemblies required to build a finished product.
 Parts that require processing prior to assembly must also be included in the mBOM.
 The document contains information that is disseminated to all the integrated business systems involved in ordering parts and building the product, including enterprise resource planning (ERP), materials resource planning (MRP) and, in some cases, manufacturing execution system (MES).
 This is the most common type of BOM for a manufacturing company.